 As this is a natural process, a certain amount of shrinkage cannot be entirely avoided, but efforts can be made by the homeowner to minimise the shrinkage that will occur once you move into your new home.
 The shrinkage may manifest itself as cracks in plaster, usually at the tops and internal corners of walls or joints between boards.
 The cracks may also appear where materials of different types meet, for example, the timber of the staircase and the plastered wall above it.
 The majority of normal shrinkage cracks can be filled using a proprietary brand of fill.

 Most normal shrinkage cracks can be filled when you decorate.
-However, if you are concerned about any unusually large cracking in your home please contact us.
+However, if you are concerned about any unusually large cracking (larger than the edge of a pound coin) in your home please contact us.
 To minimise shrinkage, try to maintain an even temperature which is not too high, to allow the structure to dry out gradually.
 Ventilate to allow the evaporated moisture to escape.
 The paint finish we use is only intended as a cosmetic cover to the plaster.
 We recommend redecoration within 2 years of occupation with silk or matt paint – please do not use vinyl paint as this slows your home’s drying out process.
 Any minor imperfections in the paint finish will improve with subsequent redecoration.

 Please note we are not responsible for repairing minor shrinkage cracks in the mortar or render of the external brickworks which is caused by thermal movement as this is not classed a defect.

-Your new home will have the benefit of a garden with turf.
-It's important to understand that your turf needs care to allow it to bed in and become an established lawn and this process can take up to two years.
+Your new home may have the benefit of a garden with turf or a seeded lawn.
+It's important to understand that your grass needs care to allow it to bed in and become an established lawn and this process can take up to two years.
 Here are a few hints and tips on how to ensure your lawn beds properly in the first two years:

 Before you plant shrubs, hedges or trees: